Using policies

 This topic explains how to write policies for custom roles, integrations access, and Relay Proxy access.

-Policies combine resources and actions into a set of statements that define what users can or cannot do in LaunchDarkly.
+Policies combine resources and actions into a set of statements that define what members can or cannot do in LaunchDarkly.
 To learn more, read Custom role concepts.

 Using the policy algorithm